nadegegriesser/nadegegriesser.github.io/_posts/2015-12-12-Integration-Tests-JMeter.md

 With assertions it is possible to check the status code that has been returned.

+Select Response Code, equals and enter the expected status code.

 ![Status code assertion]({{ site.baseurl }}/images/jmeter/06.PNG "Status code assertion")

 #### Body =  []

 It is also possible to check the content of the response.
 An empty list is expected here.

+Select Text response, equals and enter the expected body.

 ![Empty body list assertion]({{ site.baseurl }}/images/jmeter/07.PNG "Empty body list assertion")